 Getting Started with Meditation

 Meditation is always tough until you get started.

 To begin, find a position that you are comfortable in.
 You don’t have to sit cross-legged if you aren’t comfortable in that position.

 Breathe naturally.
-Meditation does involve focusing on the breath, but try not to think about it or alter it.
+Meditation and immunity involve focusing on the breath, but try not to think about it or alter it.
 Eventually, with practice, things will unfold naturally.

 Meditating in the same place, at the same time is highly recommended as it brings a sense of discipline and comfort.
 At the same time, don’t be too rigid.
 The great part about meditation and yoga is that you can do it anytime and anywhere, so embrace the flexibility too.

 After you’re done with your session, take a few moments to introspect.
-Notice how you feel physically, mentally, and emotionally.
-This will help you get a better understanding of how meditation affects you, allowing you to get the most out of the practice, while also strengthening your commitment.
+Notice how your mind body feel physically, mentally, and emotionally.
+This will help you get a better understanding of how meditation boosts immunity, allowing you to get the most out of the practice, while also strengthening your commitment.

 Most importantly, don’t give up.
 Meditation requires patience.
 Don’t expect instant results; instead let things happen at a natural pace.
 So if you can resist that urge to find instant gratification, we can bet you won’t be disappointed.